theZFJ/manual/docs/peopleNames.rst

 Okay, well, I can't burn you at the stake, but you should get the point.

 Smith or Smyth?
 Chris or Kris?
 Jay or Jai?
 Caitlyn or Kaitlyn?
-Britney, Britteney, or Brittany?
+Britney, Brittney, or Brittany?
 Sean or Shawn???
 Lindsay or Lindsey???
 Steven or Stephen??????????
 AAAAAAAAAAAAAAAAAAAAAAAAHHHHHHHH

 You get the point. **NEVER ASSUME HOW TO SPELL SOMEONE'S NAME.**